dn-m/MusicXML/README.md

 The goal of this project is to allow Swift users to read, manipulate, and write musicXML files in a richly-typed manner on any platform supported by Swift.

+## Roadmap

+The upcoming pre-release versions will be focused on completing different tasks.

+### 0.2.0

+Pre-release version **0.2.0** will be defined by incorporating all of the tests from the full LilyPond Test Suite into the `MusicXMLTests` target.
+These tests will be used to ensure that the model is implemented in its entirety, and to soften rough edges in the **decoding** process of **abstract musical content** from `.xml` source files.

+The aspiration for this version is to allow an `.xml` file to be transformed into a data structure capable of feeding an audio engine or to produce a basic musical score.

+Attributes defined in attribute groups (e.g., `<print-style>`, etc.) will not be consistently supported at this point.
+Likewise, some abstract musical elements may not be decodable due to blocking implementation challenges.
+These will be documented along with quarantined failing tests.

+### 0.3.0

+Pre-release version **0.3.0** will be defined by completing the implementation of the **encoding** of **abstract musical content**.
+The LilyPond Test Suite tests will be transformed into round-trip tests to ensure that the plumbing is clean.

+### 0.4.0

+Pre-release version **0.4.0** will be defined by implementing decoding and encoding for attributes defined in attribute groups, which are generally used for graphical information.
+A standardized way of handling attributes (and attribute groups), elements, values will be chosen and implemented.

+### 0.5.0

+Pre-release version **0.5.0** will be defined by refining the public interfaces exposed by the `MusicXML` package.
+Up until this point, pubic initializers may be somewhat clumsy or completely non-existent.

 ## Getting Started

 ### Requirements